grumpyman12601/bookshelf/README.md

-Super extra cool tip: Change the icon.png file in the file directory to whatever you want it to be, and you can customize the little icon in the corner of your screen to something cooler, like the "invisible" icon below
+Super extra cool tip: To change the extension icon, replace icon.png file in the file directory to whatever you want it to be.
+You can customize the extension icon in the corner of your screen to something cooler, like the "invisible" icon below.

 Save this image: ![Invisibleicon](https://github.com/grumpyman12601/bookshelf/assets/101584530/f3db1357-bb05-4fed-b6fa-be78c3d4380b)

-If you run into issues, open an issue report, and I can hopefully help.
+If you run into issues, open an issue report, and I can help.

 ### Issues
 Tab can't completely dissapear unless you use Firefox and the window.hide() function.